-Programme code:10 Bachelor of Computer Bachelor of Computer Applications Title of the Paper Elective Paper - Big Data and Analytics Batch Hours / Week Total Hours Credits 2021-2022 6 90 5
+Programme code:10 Bachelor of Computer Applications Title of the Paper Elective Paper - Big Data Analytics Batch Hours / Week Total Hours Credits 2022-2023 5 75 5

 - 1. To know the fundamental concepts of big data and analytics. - 2.
 To explore tools and practices for working with big data. - 3.
 To learn about stream computing and to know about the research that requires the integration of large amounts of data.